Floorp-Projects/Floorp/docs/setup/windows_build.rst

    regression tests, for well-known security bugs, can include code samples that some antivirus software will identify as a threat, and will either quarantine or otherwise corrupt the files involved.
-To resolve this you will need to whitelist your source and object directories (the ``mozilla-source`` and ``mozilla-build`` directories) in Windows Defender or your antivirus software and if you're missing files, revert your source tree with the "``hg update -C" `` command.
+To resolve this you will need to add your source and object directories (the ``mozilla-source`` and ``mozilla-build`` directories) to the allow list in Windows Defender or your antivirus software and if you're missing files, revert your source tree with the "``hg update -C" `` command.
 Once this is done your next ``./mach build`` should complete successfully.